ryouze/py-template/README.md

     ```

     **Note:** This installs only production dependencies (i.e., for regular users).
 To install development dependencies, refer to the [Development and Testing](#development-and-testing) section.

+    Alternatively, the `generate_requirements.py` script can be used to generate `requirements.txt` for the traditional `pip install -r requirements.txt` method.
+Compatibility with this method is not guaranteed, as the project uses `poetry` for dependency management.

+    ```sh
+    python3 generate_requirements.py
+    pip install -r requirements.txt
+    ```

 ## Usage